 Materials and Methods

-The receptiveness of novel robotic medical technologies in healthcare during the COVID-19 pandemic was determined through the dissemination of a questionnaire prepared on Google Forms through social networks of contacts.
-The survey is designed to obtain the preferences of the participants on topics ranging from sanitation to hospital procedure.
-The first step in the research process was determining what factors play the most crucial role in how patients seek healthcare.
+The receptiveness of novel robotic medical technologies in healthcare during the COVID-19 pandemic was determined by disseminating a questionnaire prepared on Google Forms through social networks of contacts.
+The survey is designed to obtain the participants' preferences on topics ranging from sanitation to hospital procedures.
+The first step in the research process was to determine what factors play the most crucial role in how patients seek healthcare.
 Due to the pandemic, contacting surfaces and human interaction at hospitals were of the utmost concern to patients.
 Each question evaluated a different topic:

 Questions

 We conducted a survey of 10 questions, in addition to demographic data.
-Respondents were asked the following questions: have you tested positive for COVID-19, on a scale of 1-5, how safe do you feel in a hospital during COVID-19, on a scale of 1-5, how comfortable do you feel about interacting with health care workers during COVID-19 (medical assistants, nurses, physician assistants, physicians, etc), how safe would you feel if you were protected by an insulated barrier in a hospital, what addition to the hospital would make you feel safer, would you prefer interacting with a robotic replacement or a healthcare worker during the COVID-19 Pandemic, do you feel comfortable touching surfaces in hospitals, are you afraid of going to hospitals during the pandemic, have you received the COVID Vaccine, and would you be receptive to changes in the way that hospitals go about the check-in/ triage process.
+Respondents were asked the following questions: have you tested positive for COVID-19, on a scale of 1-5, how safe do you feel in a hospital during COVID-19, on a scale of 1-5, how comfortable do you feel about interacting with health care workers during COVID-19 (medical assistants, nurses, physician assistants, physicians, etc.), how safe would you feel if you were protected by an insulated barrier in a hospital, what additions to the hospital would make you feel safer, would you prefer interacting with a robotic replacement or a healthcare worker during the COVID-19 pandemic, do you feel comfortable touching surfaces in hospitals, are you afraid of going to hospitals during the pandemic, have you received the COVID-19 Vaccine, and would you be receptive to changes in the way that hospitals go about the check-in/ triage process.

 Have you tested positive for COVID-19?